-39. Myth: If you’re a registered donor and have a medical emergency, doctors won’t try their best to save your life.
+44. Myth—if you’re a registered donor with a medical emergency, doctors won’t try to save your life.

 Saving patients’ lives is every doctor’s priority.
-Organ donation is only considered when the patient is dead or when their death is inevitable.
+In other words, organ donation is only considered when the patient is dead or when their death is inevitable.
 Sadly, many people still believe such myths about organ donation, making them steer clear of putting “organ donor” on their driver’s license.

-40. Myth: When the time comes, it’s best for your family to decide whether your organs will be donated.
+45. Myth—your family should decide whether your organs will be donated.

-Most organ transplant waiting list statistics report that over 70% of families who knew about their loved one’s wish to donate agreed with their decision.
-The main reason families reject donation is because they don’t know the wishes of their family members, organ donation facts uncover.
+Over 70% of families who knew about their loved one’s wish to donate agreed with their decision.
+The main reason families reject donations is because they don’t know the wishes of their family members, organ donation facts uncover.
 Note that when the family doesn’t know about the deceased’s opinion on organ donation, only 44% agree to donate.

 No person is too old to be a donor.
-People in their 70s and 80s have saved numerous lives through tissue and organ donation.
-It’s true that the age and medical state of the donor are considered, but the organ and tissue donation facts state that age is definitely not a barrier for donation.
+For instance, people in their 70s and 80s have saved numerous lives through tissue and organ donation.
+The donor’s age and medical state are indeed considered, but the organ and tissue donation facts state that age is definitely not a barrier to donation.

 How many people are organ donors?

 As of now, over 6.5 million donors are registered with the National Donate Life Registry.
 When you register there, you apply to be an organ, tissue, or eye donor.
 What’s important to mention here is that you have to be at least 18, and if not, a parent or legal guardian makes the decision on donation for you.